 The completion of Mourne Water Scheme was a key industrial project for the new region of Northern Ireland in the 1920s.
 Its completion was an engineering triumph and a source of much pride.
 All of the features associated with the scheme from great dams to small pumping stations have been considered as part of a comprehensive survey and record.
 Many of the structures have been listed as a result.

 In the 1970s, it was determined that only the most outstanding works of architecture after 1940 are deemed sufficiently special for protection by listing.
 From this period in the 1940s building development significantly increased and international influences such as the Modern Movement became increasingly important.
 A thematic survey first looked at this period in 1995 and have used this research and knowledge to inform subsequent decisions on the listing of more recent buildings.

 Ad hoc surveys of historic buildings

 One-off surveys of historic buildings are more expensive than area surveys such as the Second Survey or Thematic Surveys as they require similar research for one building to that required for group surveys.
 They can also be less comprehensive because a surveyor will not be as immersed in the general history of an area as he would when considering a number of buildings.
 For these reasons we try to keep the number of such surveys to a minimum.

 Surveys are however useful in response to an emergency situation where a building is under threat or is likely to become so.

 Often these surveys result from listing requests from the public, from other Departmental Officers, or from members of the statutory advisory councils.

 Following initial research and a risk assessment an average of 30 such cases per year are recorded in detail.
-The approach taken is set out in our document on the Listing Process.
+The approach taken is detailed in our guide, The Listing Process.